From the market square walk up the cobbled Sofiankatu to Senaatintori, Helsinki's majestic central square. Surrounded by early...

 Helsingin Kaupunginmuseo information

-Other good museums in this group are Sederholmin talo , Helsinki’s oldest central building (dating from 1757 and built by a wealthy merchant), which holds temporary exhibitions; the delightful Ratikkamuseo , which displays vintage trams and depicts daily life in Helsinki’s streets in past decades; Ruiskumestarin talo , central Helsinki’s oldest wooden town house, built in 1818; and the Työväenasuntomuseo , showing how industrial workers lived in the early 20th century.
+The museum is due to extend into nearby Sederholmin talo , Helsinki’s oldest central building (dating from 1757 and built by a wealthy merchant), which will reopen in 2016.
+Other museums include delightful Ratikkamuseo , which displays vintage trams and depicts daily life in Helsinki’s streets in past decades; mustard-coloured Ruiskumestarin talo , central Helsinki’s oldest wooden town house, built in 1818; and the Työväenasuntomuseo , showing how industrial workers lived in the early 20th century.